meteorhacks/cluster/README.md

 ## Multiple Balancers

-In the setup we've discussed in the getting-started section has an issue.
-All the DDP connections are routing through a single instance.
-That could be the server you've pointed to your domain name via DNS.
+The setup we discussed earlier in the getting-started section still has one issue.
+All the DDP connections are routing through a single instance which is normally the server you pointed your domain name to via DNS.

 But that's not ideal.
-If it goes down you can't access to the whole cluster.
-And also you need to face scaling issues as well since all the traffic route via that single server.
+If it goes down you lose access to the whole cluster.
+Additionally, you will likely be facing scaling issues as well since all traffic is routing through that single server.

 Cluster has a built in solution for that.
-That's **balancers**.
-Balancer is an instance of your cluster which act as a load balancer.
-You can add or remove them as you needed.
+It's called **Balancers**.
+A Balancer is an instance of your cluster which acts as a load balancer.
+You can add or remove them as needed.

-Making your instance a balancer is pretty simple.
+Making your instance a Balancer is pretty simple.
 Just export the following environment variable.

 ```
 export CLUSTER_BALANCER_URL=https://subdomain.domainname.com
 ```

-This URL is open to the public and it should point to this instance.
-Now make your instances as balancers and your cluster will start to load balance DDP connections through them.
+This URL is open to public and it should point to this instance.
+Now configure your instances to run as Balancers and your cluster will start to load balance DDP connections through them.

 [Demo & Presentation - Learn more about Balancers](http://youtu.be/oudsAQZkvzQ?t=5m30s)

 ## Practical Setup

 Let's see how you could setup Cluster in a practical scenario.
-[BulletProof Meteor](https://bulletproofmeteor.com/) is already running with Cluster and let me show you the setup.
-(I've changed some information for the education purpose)
+[BulletProof Meteor](https://bulletproofmeteor.com/) is already running Cluster so I will show you an excerpt of its setup.
+(I've changed some information for the educational purposes)

-We've 4 Servers and Three of them are balancers.
+We have four Servers and three of them are Balancers.
 This is how they are structured.

 ```json
 {